SvenWesterbeek/DeHNSSo/README.md

 ### Base Flow

-The base flow is the solution to the incompressible boundary layer equation found using an in-house solver.
-The base flow simulation was performed on a fine equidistant numerical grid of 5000 streamwise stations by 100 collocation points and stored here in the BF structure.
+The base flow is the solution to the incompressible boundary layer equation found using an in-house solver that employs second-order backward streamwise discretization and wall-normal derivatives are calculated using a spectral collocation method with Chebyshev polynomial bases.
+The base flow simulation was performed on a fine equidistant numerical grid of 5000 streamwise stations by 100 collocation points and stored in the BF structure loaded here.

 ### Nonlinear mode ensemble and amplitude ramping